 • Revitalized Cooperatives Working Together (CWT).

-“People [who participate in CWT] are tired of free riders,” says Kozak.
+"People [who participate in CWT] are tired of free riders,” Kozak says.
 Current participation is at just 68%.
 So NMPF is looking for ways to increase voluntary participation and is considering making the program mandatory.
 New programs might include partial herd retirements and heifer buyouts—a couple of the dumber ideas, in my opinion.
-Remember USDA’s diversion program of the 1980s that accomplished nothing?
+Remember USDA's diversion program of the 1980s that accomplished nothing?

-More creative options include a “domestic product diversification initiative”—fancy lingo for a program to help U.S. manufacturers produce products such as liquid casein that is currently being imported.
-Also being considered is an Export Marketing Agency in Common (stealing a page from the Kiwis’ bag of trade tricks) and Food Bank Assistance to move commodities to domestic feeding programs for the disadvantaged.
+More creative options include a "domestic product diversification initiative”—fancy lingo for a program to help U.S. manufacturers produce products such as liquid casein, which is currently being imported.
+Also being considered is an Export Marketing Agency in Common (stealing a page from the Kiwis' bag of trade tricks) and Food Bank Assistance to move commodities to domestic feeding programs for the disadvantaged.